David R. Gemmer

 ERIC D. MCCUTCHAN, M.S.

-Eric joined the Gemmer Foundation board in 2010 and will be ended his tenure in late 2017.
+Eric joined the Gemmer Foundation board in 2010 and ended his tenure in late 2017.
 In early 2012, he proposed the idea of giving the foundation a web presence by creating this website.
 He was elected to the secretary position in late 2012.
-He has eight years of experience in sports medicine at every level from middle school to professional athletics.
+He has years of experience in sports medicine at every level from middle school to professional athletics.
 He holds a BS in athletic training from the University of Indianapolis and MS in the same from Indiana State University.

 Rev. Harold R. Watkins